 KIN Dementia Ministry Conference (30 May).
 Koinonia Inclusion Network (KIN) invites the Church to greater understanding and inclusion of persons living with dementia.
-Through real-life examples from local churches and ministries, the conference is designed to encourage and equip participants to cultivate compassionate, hope-filled communities that faithfully remember and walk alongside persons with dementia and their caregivers.
+Through biblical and theological insights on dementia, and real-life examples from local churches and ministries, the conference is designed to encourage and equip participants to cultivate compassionate, hope-filled communities that faithfully remember and walk alongside persons with dementia and their caregivers.
+The keynote speaker is Rev Prof John Swinton.
 Join KIN at the Singapore Bible College (Worship Hall) on 30 May 2026, 9.00am – 5.00pm (SGT).
 See LINK

 KIN Masterclass: Mental Health in Persons with Disabilities (1 Jun).
 As our churches seek to grow in compassion and inclusion, this Masterclass invites participants into a thoughtful, faith-informed exploration of mental health in persons with disabilities.
+The trainer is Rev Prof John Swinton.
 Koinonia Inclusion Network (KIN) is excited to invite you to this event at the Singapore Bible College (Library) on 1 June 2026, 9.00am – 12.00pm (SGT)!
 See LINK

 D6 Singapore Family Conference (24-25 Jul).
 D6 is an annual family ministry conference focusing on generational discipleship in our churches and homes.
 The goal of the D6 movement is to equip families and churches to pass on a spiritual legacy to future generations.
 We meet to understand how we can best apply the principles of Deuteronomy 6 in our ministries, contexts and homes.
 More info at this LINK